mollie/magento2/README.md

 # Mollie Magento® 2

-As this is the Mollie extension for Magento® 2.
-This extension has not been battle tested yet, although we've received many successful reports of clients that are running this extention without any problems.
+This is the official Mollie extension for Magento® 2.

 ## Installation